Key Concepts

 The rate of return across the entire trading period.

-The interest rate an investor can expect to earn on an investment that carries zero risk such as the interest paid on a 10-year highly rated government treasury note
+The interest rate an investor can expect to earn on an investment that carries zero risk, such as the interest paid on a 10-year highly rated government treasury note.
+The risk-free rate serves as a baseline for evaluating the performance of risky investments.

 Sharpe ratio